Archives: Region

 Friuli Colli Orientali Suadela

-Friuli (from Forum Iulii) is the territory assigned by Julius Caesar to his soldiers to plant vines.
+Friuli (from Forum lulii) is the territory assigned by Julius Caesar to his soldiers to plant vines.
 It was also the first line of defence against the numerous invasions from the East.
-Today Friuli Venezia Giulia is considered one of Italy’s prestigious winemaking regions, especially for white wines.
-The most important vineyards are found in… Read more »
+Later settlements by Byzantines, Venetians and Habsburgs, caused a significant number of grape varieties planted in the region early on.
+It was not… Read more »

 Lazio